 “Continuing to have real conversations about diversity, inclusion, and belonging is critical,” says Robin Dindayal, Horizn’s Chief Operating Officer.
 He is one of the many employees from the Toronto tech sector who shared his thoughts with MaRS in the lead up to the report’s publication.

 One of the great benefits of being a tech company in Toronto is access to the highly diverse talent pool.
 Horizn’s employees reflect that diversity, with a unique group of men and women coming from over 15 different countries.
+Of course, Horizn and the industry as a whole still have many opportunities to improve diversity, inclusion, and belonging, as the report makes clear.

 “Not only are many of our employees first and second generation immigrants from all over the world, but our office collectively speaks 20 different languages,” says Dindayal.
 For many Horizn employees, belonging to such a diverse group of colleagues is one of their favourite things about working at the fintech company.